Mindavi/Arduino-SerialCommunicationLibrary/README.md

 # Arduino-SerialCommunicationLibrary
 This library can be used for Serial communication between, for instance, an Arduino and a pc.

 To use this library, download the library as zip and unpack it in the libraries folder of the Arduino software.
+You can also add the library like this: sketch->include library->add .zip library.

 ###Usage
 To initialize the library, use: `SerialCommunication sercom = SerialCommunication(&Serial);`